-- Slug (i.e. the words make up the page or post web address)
+- Slug (i.e. the words that appear in the page or post URL)

-- Date the post or page was published.
+- Date your post or page was (or is scheduled to be) published.

-The Quick Edit feature is an inline editor that lets you change a number of settings in Pages and Posts without having to open and edit the post or page itself.
+Quick Edit is an inline editor that allows you to modify a number of settings quickly in WordPress Posts and Pages without having to open and edit the page or post itself.

 Follow the step-by-step tutorials below to learn how to use the quick edit feature of WordPress to edit your posts and pages.

 How To Use The Quick Edit Feature To Edit A Post

 In your Dashboard, click on Posts > All Posts …

 (WP Posts Menu – All Posts)